NicolasAvailable/my-briefcase0.2/README.md

 ![my-briefcase-img](https://hackmd.io/_uploads/ryzM052E2.jpg)

-## Development server
+## Quickstart

+1.Run `npm install` to create the node modules
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+2.Run `ng serve` for a dev server.
+3.Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding